EvanCarroll/db-Texas-Ethics-Commission/README.md

  * Start-rows for table (Start with "Record #:")
  * End-rows for table   (Containing just a `-`)

-Column rows are either
+Column lines are either

  * Indented as part of a group (array) replicated a certain amount of times
  * Derived from a "single line"

 All data is loaded up into PostgreSQL, including the Descriptions which we pull down as